-(1) The devices are restricted to indoor operations within the 5.15 to 5.25GHz range.
-(2) For this device to operate in the 5.15 to 5.25GHz range, the devices must use integral antennas.
+(1) The devices are restricted to operations within the 5.25 to 5.825GHz range.

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.